-- Steroids are often given to rapidly reduce edema and decrease the chance of spinal cord venous infarction.
-The use of steroids in patients with compression from epidural metastatic disease is considered to be part of standard medical therapy. - Given the safety profile and efficacy of the lower dose of dexamethasone, we recommend a dexamethasone 10 mg IV loading dose followed by 4 mg oral/IV every 6 hours as maintenance.
+- Steroids are given to reduce edema and decrease the chance of spinal cord venous infarction.
+The use of steroids in patients with compression from epidural metastatic disease is considered part of standard medical therapy. - Given the safety profile and efficacy of the lower dose of dexamethasone, we recommend a dexamethasone 10 mg IV loading dose followed by 4 mg oral/IV every 6 hours as maintenance.